Darkyenus/tproll/README.md

 If you need something more advanced/specific, you can create your own `ILogFileHandler` or just `LogFileCreationStrategy` for the default `LogFileHandler`.
 This may look like a lot of classes, but don't worry, most are short and don't do many things, they are split for customizability.

-**What if I want to log to a file AND to stdout/err at the same time?** Just use `LogFunctionMultiplexer` with the ultimate logging functions as constructor parameter.
+**What if I want to log to a file AND to stdout/err at the same time?** Just use `LogFunctionMultiplexer` with the desired logging functions passed as constructor parameters.
-This class can (and is primarily built to) route various log messages to different LogFunctions using `Marker`s.
+This class can also route various log messages to different LogFunctions using `Marker`s.
 See the JavaDoc!

 **tproll uses/doesn't use colors, how do I tell it to turn them on/off?**
 Color is used only when outputting to the stdout/err, so don't worry about it polluting log files.
+Color support detection is somewhat naive, so it may not correctly detect the desired value.
-Color support detection is very basic.
-To override it, set either Java property `tproll.color` (`$ java -Dtproll.color=true -jar ...`) or environment variable `TPROLL_COLOR` to `true` to enable color or `false` to disable.
+To override it, set either Java property `tproll.color` (`$ java -Dtproll.color=true -jar ...`)
+or environment variable `TPROLL_COLOR` to `true` to enable color, or `false` to disable.

 ## Example
 **TL;DR**, what do I need to copy/paste to leverage this framework?